Simon-Cheek/SKTaskMgmt-FrontEnd/README.md

 - Main Task Page + Archived
   - Sort By Functionality
   - Edit takes you to edit page
-  - Icons change depending on assigned user
   - Delete deletes the task
-  - Clicking on a task displays it in the main display
-  - This will probably require some more global context ?
 - Edit
   - Edit actually edits a task